markrebec/trailguide/README.md

 #### Ruby DSL

-The ruby DSL provides a more dynamic and flexible way to configure your experiments, and allows you to define custom behavior via callbacks and options.
-You can put these experiments in `config/experiments.rb` or `config/experiments/**/*.rb`:
+The ruby DSL provides a more dynamic and robust way to configure your experiments, allowing you to define custom behavior via callbacks and other options.
+Like YAML experiments, they're loaded based on your path configurations, and by default You can put these experiments in `config/experiments.rb` or `config/experiments/**/*.rb`:

 ```ruby
 # config/experiments.rb